 Step 7: Analyzing the Data

-There are a variety of data points you can examine during a freight audit all in the name of increasing efficiency or cutting cost.
+There is a variety of data points you can include in your freight audit checklist, all in the name of increasing efficiency or cutting cost.
 Such analysis can also aid you in your future decision making.
 Factors to consider include:

 - Capacity Utilization – Carriers charge by either full truckload or less than truckload by verifying the weight of material in comparison to payment to carriers.
 By finding means to better utilize capacity, a shipper can reduce the number of required freight runs.
-There are a variety of standard truck capacities, be sure that your carrier is using the one that optimizes your shipments.
+There are various standard truck capacities, be sure that your carrier is using the one that optimizes your shipments.